 Mandate and responsibility - The mandate of this Ministry is to promote an adequate, safe and wellmaintained transport infrastructure, an efficient and effective communications system, safe housing and buildings, and to contribute to the socio-economic development of the country.
-With regards to NUSAF3, the respective District Engineers will work closely with OPM to implement public works component.
+With regards to NUBSP, the respective District Engineers will work closely with OPM to implement any infrastructure related issues in case there happens to be any social infrastructure using the business grant.